yutinghuwu/Project-2-OSHA-Injury-Analysis/README.md

 … but the most important one:

-**Data Cleaning and Data Pre-processing part is essential.**

-Figh with your data, will make it to confess their secrets.

-Correct insights can only be extracted if you have good data.
+**Data Cleaning and Data Pre-processing part is essential.
+Fighting with your data, will make it to confess their secrets.
+Correct insights can only be extracted if you have good data.**